Logo of Pest Crews

 3. Cleanup and Sanitation: After removal, the affected area (like an attic or crawlspace) must be cleaned.
 This involves removing contaminated insulation, droppings, and nesting materials, followed by disinfecting and deodorizing to eliminate health risks and smells that might attract new wildlife.

 4. Exclusion and Repair: This is the most critical step for preventing recurrence.
 All identified entry points are permanently sealed with durable materials like galvanized steel mesh, hardware cloth, or chimney caps.
-The specialist will also recommend habitat modifications, such as trimming tree limbs away from the roof5.
+The specialist will also recommend habitat modifications, such as trimming tree limbs away from the roof.

 5. Restoration: Finally, any damage caused by the animals-such as torn insulation, chewed wires, or damaged vents-is repaired to restore your home's integrity and safety.

-Find the perfect wildlife removal for your needs
+Find the perfect wildlife removal companies for your needs

 Get personalized recommendations and expert advice